QuantEcon/lecture-source-py/source/rst/kalman.rst

 * The density :math:`p_{new}(x) = N(\hat x_{new}, \Sigma_{new})` is called the *predictive distribution*

-The predictive distribution is the new density shown in the following figure, where the update has used parameters
+The predictive distribution is the new density shown in the following figure, where the update has used parameters.

 .. math::